-The liquidity of your PCs and Giant PCs likely will be adversely affected by the implementation of the single security initiative; we ceased issuing new Gold PCs after May 31, 2019.
+The liquidity of your PCs likely will be adversely affected by the single security initiative, as the tradeable supply of PCs will likely decline over time.
 We ceased issuing new Gold PCs after May 31, 2019.
 In addition, in furtherance of the single security initiative, in May 2019, we commenced a voluntary exchange offer for all outstanding Gold PCs and Giant PCs (that are not backed by ARMs), or portions thereof, that are not entirely committed to a resecuritization transaction.
 Holders of eligible Gold PCs and eligible Giant PCs who accept the offer and exchange their PCs or Giant PCs, or portions thereof, will (i) receive mirror certificates backed by the exchanged PCs or Giant PCs and (ii) float compensation.
 Accordingly, any exchanged PCs and Giant PCs will no longer be available to fulfill securities trades and any exchanges will reduce the liquidity and tradeable supply of PCs and Giant PCs.

 Depending on the rate and volume of PCs and Giant PCs that will be exchanged in our exchange offer and whether we terminate or change the terms of our exchange offer, the liquidity of PCs and Giant PCs may diminish rapidly and the pricing of, and the market for, your PCs or Giant PCs could be adversely affected.
 In addition, the TBA market for PCs and Giant PCs ceased to exist after the implementation of the single security initiative on June 3, 2019.
-See Freddie Mac-Single Security Initiative, the Future of the Gold PC, the CSP and Commingling.
+See Freddie Mac-Single Security Initiative, the Status of the Gold PC, the CSP and Commingling.

-In addition, the pricing of our PCs could be influenced by factors that are largely outside of our control, such as the actions of other market participants.
-For example, the level of the Federal Reserve's purchases and sales of agency mortgage-related securities to augment or reduce the Federal Reserve's holding of mortgage-related securities could affect the demand for, and values of, our PCs.
+In addition, the pricing of our PCs could be influenced by factors that are largely outside of our control.
+For example, the level of the Federal Reserve Banks' purchases and sales of agency mortgage-related securities could affect the demand for, and values of, our PCs.